gabeorosan/virus-scripts/README.md

 # aa_plot.ipnyb

 Jupyter notebook to graph some info from the excel file created by find_aas (Average distance from PA point, closest AA, other AAs)

+# temp_plot.ipnyb

+Notebook to graph some info from the SC_frankencode output excel file (frequency of PAs being closest, most common GPs, average distance from GPs)